 Instead of reprimanding your team for making mistakes, offer help.
 Since you are the expert in the lot, your subordinates expect to learn from you.

 Choosing the Wrong Person

 The essence of delegation is that the subordinates should do a good job.

 Now, delegation doesn’t magically make every team member highly skilled.
 It is your job as a leader to identify who can do what.

 Moreover, you should also use the 5 levels of task delegation to make sure that the assigned jobs are monitored according to the skill level of the subordinates.

 Distributing tasks randomly will do the opposite of what you expect from delegation.

 To save time, you should pre-evaluate all of your subordinates.
 This way, when the time comes, you know exactly who to go to.

 There is no doubt left in the importance of delegating leadership.

-If you’re a leader who is concerned about the productivity, pressure, workload, and overall environment in your workspace, delegation is a beneficial path to adopt.
+If you’re a leader who is concerned about the productivity, pressure, workload, and overall environment in your workspace, learning how to delegate is a beneficial path to adopt in the long term.